 It never happens.

-The spending cuts that are supposed to accompany the tax increases or the debt level increase in this that never happened.
+The spending cuts that are supposed to accompany the tax increases or the debt level increase that never happened.

-Okay, so that was uh that was Mitch McConnell and Boehner and Ryan from late yesterday.
+Okay, so that was Mitch McConnell and Boehner and Ryan from late yesterday.

 While this deal may be the best that we can do with the leadership in the White House or lack thereof, as well as the leadership or lack thereof here in the Senate, it may be the best political solution that we can get, but it does not solve America's problem.

-It certainly does not solve America's job problem, and it does nothing but add another 10 trillion dollars to our debt if we're able to go that far.
+It certainly does not solve America's job problem, and it does nothing but add another $10 trillion to our debt if we're able to go that far.

-I will be voting against this bill because I do not believe we have ten years to try to get it right.
+I will be voting against this bill because I do not believe we have 10 years to try to get it right.

 That's the baseline again.

-Dement talking about the baseline, automatic ten trillion dollars of new spending in the next ten years, regardless of the two and whatever cuts that uh there were in the deal.
+DeMint talking about the baseline, automatic $10 trillion of new spending in the next 10 years, regardless of the two and whatever cuts that there were in the deal.

 This deal is not a good deal for America.

-But in a Washington where there is no leadership in the White House, there's no accountability, and there's someone sitting in the Oval Office who will not take responsibility for anything.
+But in a Washington where there is no leadership in the White House, there is no accountability, and there's someone sitting in the Oval Office who will not take responsibility for anything.

 This may be a deal that we have to accept for now.

-And I folks, I really wish I that I had a better way of explaining what I mean When I say that none of this is real, that our standard of living isn't real, that the prosperity in the country isn't real.
+And I, folks, I really wish that I had a better way of explaining what I mean when I say that none of this is real, that our standard of living isn't real, that the prosperity in the country isn't real.

 But nobody, very few people actually have the money those things cost.